 What can job seekers do to take control of their job search?
 What does the hiring process look like for companies, and how can job seekers work with that system to increase their chances of getting an interview?

-We started asking these questions nearly 10 years ago and we immediately knew we needed to go straight to the source: the companies themselves.
-Thus, Jobscan was born, and 5 years later, we started publishing the results of our ATS usage research.
+We started asking these questions over 10 years ago and we immediately knew we needed to go straight to the source: the companies themselves.
+Thus, Jobscan was born, and years later, we started publishing the results of our ATS usage research.

 Here’s what you’ll learn in this report: